Social Security Expected to Drop 23 Percent in 2034

 As of June 2017, the average monthly benefit for a retired worker was $1,369.
 According to the Social Security Administration, Social Security represents about 34 percent of the average beneficiary’s income in retirement, so it is substantial.

-It’s a good time to schedule a review of your retirement plan with your financial adviser, and make sure the expected 23 percent discount in Social Security benefits beginning in 2034 is accounted for in your plan.
+It’s a good time to schedule a review of your retirement plan with your financial adviser, and make sure the expected 23 percent reduction in Social Security benefits beginning in 2034 is accounted for in your plan.

 Instantly download a PDF of this report.